khalsa-jio/silverstripe-content-creator/docs/en/getting-started.md

 - Check the [User Guide](userguide.md) for tips on writing effective prompts
 - Read the [Developer Documentation](developer.md) to learn how to extend the module
-- See the [API Reference](api.md) for detailed information on the module's classes and methods